MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 ::: moniker range="<= tfs-2018"

-You access TFS services through the top navigational bar, as shown in the following image.
+You access Azure DevOps services through the top navigational bar, as shown in the following image.
 To jump to information for each major service, see the associated articles.

 ![Azure DevOps Services, main](../media/services-hubs.png)